Our Open Source Philosophy

 Servers auto-discover each other on your LAN.
 Add a Pi, enter a 4-digit PIN, and it joins the swarm.

-Logic gates, Python lambdas, serial sensors, MQTT, GPIO, cameras, and 20+ node types — wired together visually.
+Logic gates, Python lambdas, serial sensors, MQTT, GPIO, cameras, color sensors, and 35+ node types — wired together visually.

 A unique force-graph shows live alerts and executions — or design custom SVG dashboards in Inkscape with real-time data and live video overlays.